tejam2/Capstone-Project/README.md

 # GC Insights

-The project.pdf and project.fig are the present project's prototype
+The "project-compressed.pdf" and "project.fig" are the present project's prototype